The Battle of Diocleta, continued

 And they did spoil and plunder even as their prey lay dying, taking ox and sheep and ass, and all the goods they had stored, and all that was good in their eyes.

 And when they gave thanks their prayers were in earnest, and they cried out for guidance that they might know what they should now do.

-Upon the journey the Devoted murmured amongst themselves, for they could see the consternation of their shepherd, and they were troubled by their thoughts, and Morr visited their dreams too that they might grow to suspect their shepherd and know him for what he was.
-And when they came to Remas they had come to know that Vallerius was a false prophet, and they bound him in fetters and delivered him into the hands of the Admonitor, that he might be judged according to the multitude of his sins, and that they too, in all humility, might be punished for the abominations they had done, for they knew they could not enter Morr’s garden carrying the burden of their sinfulness.
+Upon the journey the Devoted murmured among themselves, for they could see the consternation of their shepherd, and they were troubled by their thoughts.
+And Morr visited their dreams too, that they might grow to suspect their shepherd and know him for what he was.
+And when they came to Remas, they had come to know that Vallerius was a false prophet.
+So they bound him in fetters and delivered him into the hands of the Admonitor, that he might be judged according to the multitude of his sins, and that they too, in all humility, might be punished for the abominations they had done, for they knew they could not enter Morr’s garden carrying the burden of their sinfulness.